 We continue to go beyond regulatory requirements with the amount of VC that is deferred and Deutsche Bank's minimum deferral periods.
 Whilst ensuring lower compensated employees are not subject to deferrals, we ensure an appropriate amount of deferred VC for higher earners.

-We start to defer parts of variable compensation for Material Risk Takers where VC is set at or above € 50,000.
+We start to defer parts of variable compensation for Material Risk Takers where VC is set at or above \in 50,000.
 For non-MRTs, deferrals start at higher levels of VC.
-The VC threshold for MRTs requiring at least 60 % deferral is set at € 500,000.
-Furthermore, Directors and Managing Directors in the Corporate & Investment Bank (CIB) with Fixed Pay in excess of € 500,000 are subject to a VC deferral of 100 %.
+The VC threshold for MRTs requiring at least 60 % deferral is set at \in 500,000.
+Furthermore, Directors and Managing Directors in Corporate Bank (CB), Investment Bank (IB) or Capital Release Unit (CRU) with Fixed Pay in excess of \in 500,000 are subject to a VC deferral of 100 %.
 Material Risk Takers are on average subject to deferral rates in excess of the minimum 40 % (60 % for Senior Management) as required by InstVV.